- Credit Hours and GPA

 i. a think tank;

-ii. a course taught by a tenured, tenure track, or other full-time faculty member in which a Seminar Paper option is offered (for a list of such classes, contact the Associate Dean for Students or the Associate Dean for Academic Affairs); or
+ii. a course taught by a tenured, tenure track, or other full-time faculty member in which a Seminar Paper option is offered (for a list of such courses, contact the Associate Dean for Students or the Associate Dean for Academic Affairs); or

 iii. subject to the approval of the Associate Dean for Academic Affairs, a Student Directed Research Project that both (I) replicates the rigor of a Seminar Paper and (ii) fills a clearly defined gap that is not otherwise met by the law school curriculum.

 e.
-A seminar class (Law 7800) will automatically fulfill the Seminar Paper requirement.
-However, Seminar Papers written for a think tank or other class (categories 5.B.1.d.i and ii above) or as a Directed Research project (category 5.B.1.d.iii above) shall be deemed satisfied when a faculty member certifies to the Registrar’s office that the Seminar paper has met all requirements necessary to make a paper a Seminar Paper (see sections 5.B.1.a and b above).
+A seminar course (Law 7800) will automatically fulfill the Seminar Paper requirement.
+However, Seminar Papers written for a think tank or other course (categories 5.B.1.d.i and ii above) or as a Directed Research project (category 5.B.1.d.iii above) shall be deemed satisfied when a faculty member certifies to the Registrar’s office that the Seminar paper has met all requirements necessary to make a paper a Seminar Paper (see sections 5.B.1.a and b above).

 f.
 The Seminar Paper requirement may not be fulfilled with a paper written for law review or journal credit.